zzxwill/odps/intl.en-US/User Guide/SQL/UDF/Java UDF.md

    }
 ```

 **Note:** The preceding example is for reference only.
-How to run UDTF is similar to UDF.
-For more information, see [Java UDF Development](../../../../intl.en-US/Quick Start/Java UDF Development.md).
+How to run UDTF is similar to using UDF.
+For more information, see [Java UDF Development](../../../../reseller.en-US/Quick Start/Java UDF Development.md).

-In SQL you can use this UDTF as following example.
+In SQL,use this UDTF as the following example.
 Suppose that the register function name in MaxCompute is  ‘user\_udtf’.

 ```
 select user_udtf(col0, col1) as (c0, c1) from my_table;